 Entire video is based on Stock Trading and NOT investing.

-When you create an entry for trading in stock market, entry will be reflected in:
+When you create an entry for trading in stock market in Tally, entry will be reflected in:

 If it is an investment in stocks, the effect will NOT be reflected in Profit and Loss account.
 Rather it will be reflected in just the Balance Sheet and Stock Summary.

 I will create 6 Ledgers and a Stock Item in this video.
 I’ve listed and explained everything in the post below.

 You can create ledger by following these steps:

 - From Gateway of Tally, select Accounts Info.